Mycomembranes/Mycomembranes/README.md

 * **Coral Research:** Integrating higher-order organisms into coral reef systems to study ecosystem dynamics and resilience.
 * **Quantum Biology Exploration:** Investigating the intersection of quantum physics and biology, with a particular focus on corals.

+**Community Involvement**
+I am passionate about giving back to the community through **STEAM Train 501(c)3**, a non-profit organization dedicated to promoting education in Science, Technology, Engineering, Arts, and Mathematics.
+I believe in using my knowledge and resources to foster world peace and make a positive impact on society.

+**Dedication to World Peace**
+My work is driven by a commitment to world peace and the betterment of humanity.
+I strive to leverage my research and the power of the internet to fill in knowledge gaps, connect with like-minded individuals, and drive forward innovative solutions to global challenges.

 **Get in Touch**

 I am always open to collaboration, discussions, or just a chat about science.
 Feel free to connect with me through the following platforms: